YouMeb/youmeb-mongoose/README.md

 # youmeb-mongoose
-### A started project for youmeb connecting mongoDB wiht mongoose
+### A package for youmeb framework connecting mongoDB with mongoose

 Features:
-* Quackly using
+* Quickly use

-## How to use angular-brunch-seed-livescript
+## How to use youmeb-mongoose

 * `youmeb generate:mongoose-model` to generate a new mongoose model
 * `youmeb generate:mongoose-model-delete` to delete a mongoose model